 - Best Things to Do in San Francisco

 - Best Restaurants in San Francisco

 Start with har gao (shrimp dumpling) and cha siu bao (barbecued pork bun) at Ton Kiang (5821 Geary; 415/752-4440), long considered San Francisco's best dim sum restaurant.
 On weekends, prepare to wait before partaking in the parade of dumplings, buns, and sautéed vegetables.

 Continue with a walk on the Coastal Trail at Lands End park.
 Start at the dirt parking lot above Louis' Restaurant (902 Point Lobos Ave.; 415/387-6330), then wind along the cliffs for vertiginous views of the Golden Gate.
-Take the side trail east to the Legion of Honor (closed Mon; 34th Ave. and Clement St.; 415/863-3330), which, in addition to its permanent collection, will exhibit Degas sculptures through January 18, 2004.
+Take the side trail east to the Legion of Honor (closed Mon; 34th Ave. and Clement St.; 415/863-3330).

 The hike should build your appetite ― which is good, because dinner options in the Outer Richmond cover the spectrum of global cuisine.
 Pizzetta 211 (closed Mon-Tue; 211 23rd Ave.; 415/379-9880), a minuscule eight-table restaurant, makes one of the Bay Area's most authentic Italian pizzas.

 Aziza (closed Tue; 5800 Geary; 415/752-2222) is a Moroccan restaurant that is at once cavernous and intimate.
 The five-course fixed-price dinner is well worth the $39.
 Or, for down-home tasty burgers and rich milkshakes, head to Bill's Place (2315 Clement; 415/221-5262).